Quantitative Graded Semantics and Spectra of Behavioural Metrics

-\subparagraph{Graded monads and graded algebras} The framework of graded semantics~\cite{DBLP:conf/concur/DorschMS19, DBLP:conf/calco/MiliusPS15} is based on the central notion of graded monads, which describe the structure of observable behaviours at each finite depth, with \emph{depth} understood as look-ahead, measured in terms of numbers of transition steps.
+The framework of \emph{graded semantics}~\cite{DBLP:conf/concur/DorschMS19,DBLP:conf/calco/MiliusPS15} is based on the central notion of \emph{graded monads}, which algebraically describe the structure of observable behaviours, in particular identifications beyond branching time, at each finite depth.
+Here, \emph{depth} is understood as look-ahead, measured in terms of the number of transition steps.